-NOTE: If a problem is recognized while performing maintenance, diagnostic, zero air, weekly precision or span checks which has or could affect data, a corrective action form is to be filled out describing the problem identified and the action taken to correct the problem, Form 4, Appendix A. All forms and documentation must be submitted to the Quality Assurance Officer.
+NOTE: If a problem is recognized while performing maintenance, diagnostic, zero air, weekly precision or span checks which has or could affect data, a corrective action form is to be filled out describing the problem identified and the action taken to correct the problem, Form 6, Appendix A. All forms and documentation must be submitted to the Quality Assurance Officer.

-24.14.4.4 Invalidate Data and Recalibrate
+24.14.3.4 Invalidate Data and Recalibrate

-If the precision check results in a percent difference of \pm 10%, or if the zero drift is \pm 5.0 ppb, or if the span drift is \pm 10%, the site analyzer must be recalibrated and the data will be invalidated back to the last valid zero/precision/span check.
+If the precision check results in a percent difference of $\pm 10\%$ , or if the zero drift is $\pm 5.0$ ppb, or if the span drift is $\pm 10\%$ , the site analyzer must be recalibrated and the data will be invalidated back to the last valid zero/precision/span check.
 See Section 24.9 for calibration procedures.
-Record all calibration information in the log books.